noufal85/personal_package/file_managers/plex/tv_organizer/INSTRUCTIONS.md

 ## Quick Start

 The TV File Organizer is a standalone module for intelligently managing TV episode files.
-Currently, Phase 0 (Duplicate Detection) is complete and ready to use.
+Currently, Phase 0 (Duplicate Detection) and Phase 1 (Loose Episode Detection) are complete and ready to use.

 ### Prerequisites
 - Python 3.7+